Last updated 4 April 2022

 What do I do about shopping for the person I care for?

-If you need someone else to do your shopping for you there are a couple of options:
+If you struggling to get shopping or need someone else to do your shopping for you, you can:

-I’m concerned that if I contract coronavirus I will need to go into hospital and there will be no one to look after the person I care for.
+I’m concerned that if I am unwell I will need to go into hospital and there will be no one to look after the person I care for.

 If you are concerned that the person you care for cannot manage without your support, make sure that you tell hospital staff on arrival.